winea/MusicAppAngular/README.md

 # Music Website

-This project is a music website with Spotify's Web API.
+This project is a Music Website with Spotify's Web API.

 ## Generate Application